 Vehicle gas is produced as part of the waste-treatment process.
-Wet waste that burns badly in Westenergy’s waste incineration plant is ideal.
+Wet biowaste burns badly in Westenergy’s waste incineration plant and recycling material is more ideal than energy recovery.
 We are able to offer our customers a good alternative to conventional fuels, which is also reasonably priced, locally produced and environmentally friendly.

 The car tax for a gas-powered car lies between the tax rate of petrol and diesel cars.
 The driving power tax for a normal-sized gas-powered car is approximately 250 euros per year.
 Vans and trucks powered by gas have the same driving power tax as a corresponding diesel.
 Despite the driving power tax, vehicle gas is the cheapest fuel alternative, which gives about a 30 percent lower cost in consumption compared to petrol.